Meet the NCBC Certification Board

 The NCBC Certification Board oversees all NCBC certification programs.

-Cary Kaufman MD, FACS - Treasurer
+Cary Kaufman MD, FACS - Certification Board President

 Dr. Kaufman is a breast surgeon in practice for over 30 years.
 His professional life focuses on individual patient care, with special interests in research, teaching and community and physician education.
 He has lectured in 14 countries and 23 states.
 Research interests include breast ultrasound, specimen imaging, cryoablation and oncoplastic surgery.
 He is Past-Chair of the NAPBC and of the NQMBC.
 He is a Clinical Professor of Surgery at the University of Washington.